Akkadia Immobilienvermittlung GmbH

 SENSE OF SMELL AND SPATIAL EXPERIENCE

-THE NEUROAESTHETICS - ABOVE THE CLOUDS
+NEUROAESTHETICS - ABOVE THE CLOUDS

 An outstanding and award-winning example of how to design an exclusive residential property according to the principles of neuroarchitecture is the Villa las Nubes in southern Spain, which is currently part of AKKADIA's portfolio.

-She is the perfect example of how neuroaesthetic principles can be applied in architecture to create aesthetically pleasing and enjoyable environments that evoke positive emotional responses and can influence people's well-being.
+She is the perfect example of how neuroaesthetic principles can be applied in architecture to create aesthetically pleasing and enjoyable environments that can evoke positive emotional responses and influence people's well-being.

 THE ARCHITECTURE IN ITSELF